All Episodes

 That's right.

-The DOJ on January 3rd under President Joe Biden issued this statement.
+The DOJ on january 3rd under President Joe Biden issued this statement.

 The breakdown of the data is available here.

-In addition to the overall violent crime reduction, homicides are down 32, robberies are down 39, armed carjackings are down 53, assaults with dangerous weapons down 27 compared to 2023.
+In addition to the overall violent crime reduction, homicides are down 32, robberies are down 39, armed car jackings are down 53, assaults with dangerous weapons down 27 compared to 2023.

 Wow.

-Trump is cooked.
+Wow, Trump is cooked.

-This is from three weeks ago?
+Well, hold on, this is from three weeks ago.

-When did Hillary Clinton tweet this?
+Wait a minute, when did Hillary Clinton tweet this?

-Retweeting this from January 3rd.
+Retweeting this from january third.

-Violent crime hitting a 30-year low.
+Violent crime hitting a thirty year low.

 But hold on.